We earn commissions from brands listed on this site, which influences how listings are presented.

 Value

 Palladium’s value is determined by supply and demand.
-The majority of the world's supply of palladium comes from the USA, South Africa, Russia, Zimbabwe, Canada, Finland, and Australia.
+Most mine supply comes from Russia and South Africa; other producers include Canada, the U.S., Zimbabwe, Finland, Australia, and China.
 The demand for palladium is primarily driven by the auto industry, as it is used in catalytic converters to reduce emissions.
-The increasing interest in sustainability in transport has led to an increase in the price of palladium in recent years.
+Prices rose sharply in the late 2010s on tight autocatalyst supply and higher loadings; since 2022, substitution toward platinum and growth in EVs have weighed on demand.
 While palladium is a suitable portfolio diversifier, its lower liquidity can make its price more volatile.
-However, its volatility can also mean higher returns for investors over time.
+Volatility can result in rapid price swings both up and down.

 Conclusion

-Investing in precious metals is a smart choice for those looking to diversify their portfolio.
+Investing in precious metals can be a way for those looking to diversify their portfolio, but it involves risks, costs, and potential tax considerations.
 It is encouraged to invest in a mix of precious metals to mitigate risk as they all have unique characteristics and therefore, uses.
 If you’re uncertain, work with a trusted investment advisor to give you guidance on which investments align with your overall financial goals.